tattali/FullCalendarBundle/doc/doctrine-crud.md

 ### 1. Download FullCalendarBundle using composer

-This documentation assumes that the doctrine is already installed.
+This documentation assumes that doctrine is already installed.

 > **NOTE:** `composer req doctrine` then update the database url in your `.env` and run `bin/console d:d:c`